Breathe.

 Your immune system isn't a light switch.

 It's a symphony.
 White blood cells dancing.
 Gut bacteria conducting.
-Antioxidants mopping up chaos.
+Antioxidants are mopping up chaos.

-No single bite turns you invincible.
+No single bite makes you invincible.
 But consistent choices?
 They fill nutrient gaps.
 Reduce inflammation.
 Support gut balance (where 70–80% of your defenses live).

-A 2023 PMC review still holds strong in 2026—common foods rich in vitamin C, zinc, beta-glucans, allicin, Curcumin quietly tunes the whole system.
+A 2023 PMC review still holds strong in 2026—common foods rich in vitamin C, zinc, beta-glucan, and curcumin quietly tune the whole system.

 Okay.
 Back on track.